Become a CFD and AIFD

 Becoming a Certified Floral Designer (CFD®) or Accredited Member of AIFD

-The deadline to enroll as a Candidate and submit your Application to Participate in the July 1, 2014 Chicago PFDE is April 15, 2014.
+The deadline to enroll as a Candidate and submit your Application to Participate in the June 28, 2015 Denver PFDE is April 15, 2015.
 However, we suggest enrolling as a PFDE Candidate as soon as possible in order to receive your study materials prior to the online test portion of the PFDE (online test deadline: May 1).
 Please read the steps to membership below before completing your Candidate Enrollment Form.

-Download and print the Candidate Enrollment Form, complete and mail, email or fax to AIFD Headquarters with necessary proof of pathway completion and payment.
+Download and print the Candidate Enrollment Form, complete and mail, email or fax to AIFD Headquarters with necessary payment.
 Candidates will receive a copy of The AIFD Guide to Floral Design: Terms, Techniques, and Traditions (1st edition).
 This text should be studied to review for Part 1 of the PFDE: The online test.

-AIFD highly suggests that regardless of the pathway chosen, you take the time to review the following documents to help prepare yourself for both the online test and hands-on evaluation portions of the PFDE:
+AIFD highly suggests that regardless of your level of experience, you take the time to review the following documents to help prepare yourself for both the online test and hands-on evaluation portions of the PFDE:

 All Candidates will be sent an Application to Participate at least three months in advance of an upcoming PFDE.
 This Application to Participate needs to be returned with a deposit toward the PFDE by the given deadlines.